bcgov/internationally-educated-nurses/docs/database.md

 # **Applicant/ Employee Tables**
 ## applicants
+This table stores only the applicant's tombstone data.
+Its source of truth is HMBC's ATS system.

 | Column                   | Type      | Size       | Nulls | Auto | Default              | Parents                   | Comments                  |
 | ------------------------ | --------- | ---------- | ----- | ---- | -------------------- | ------------------------- | ------------------------- |